EverythingSuckz/TG-FileStreamBot/README.md

 ## Setting up things

-If you're on Heroku, just add these in the Environmental Variables or if you're Locally hosting, create a file named `.env` in the root directory and add all the variables there.
+If you're locally hosting, create a file named `.env` in the root directory and add all the variables there.
 An example of `.env` file:

 ```sh